Legoless/Analytical/README.md

 pod "Analytical"

 # To use Swift3 version point your CocoaPods installation directly to this repository.
-0.2.x will keep Swift2 support
+0.2.x are Swift 2.x versions.
 pod "Analytical", :git => 'https://github.com/Legoless/Analytical.git'
 ```